 Advice on protecting your brand - Trademarking

-Trademarking case study and advice to small business owners.
-In this case study I'll share my experiences with you about protecting the CARV logo by getting it trademarked, sharing the lessons learned and explaining how to protect your brand.
+In this case study I'll share my experiences with you about why I needed to protect the CARV brand and how I went about doing this.
+You’ll find out the lessons I learned and how to protect your brand.

 Becky Cocker, CARV, March 2017